Editorial Policy

 - We link to products even without affiliate programs.
 If the best source for a product has no affiliate program, we still link to it.
 Reader trust is worth more than any single commission.

 Longevity science doesn’t sit still, and neither do we.
-Our update process:
+This isn’t a site that publishes articles and forgets about them.

-- Every article displays a “Last Updated” date reflecting the most recent substantive edit — not cosmetic changes, but actual content updates.
+Every article displays a “Last Updated” date reflecting the most recent substantive edit.
+Not cosmetic changes or typo fixes.
+Actual content updates.

-- “What’s Changed” sections on protocol pages document specific additions, removals, or modifications with dates and source links.
+“What Changed” sections on protocol pages document specific additions, removals, or modifications with dates and source links.
+If Dr. Huberman drops a supplement from his stack, you’ll see when it happened and what he said about it.

-- Outdated claims are corrected, not deleted.
+Outdated claims are corrected, not deleted.
 If an expert changes their position, we document the change rather than pretending the old position never existed.
-Science evolves, and we show that.
+Science evolves.
+Experts update their thinking.
+That’s a feature, not a bug.
+We show the evolution.

 Corrections